kjl98/NextGen/README.md

 ## 🚀 How to Contribute to This Project 🚀

-We’re excited to have you contribute to this *Ice Cream Parlour Website* project!
+We’re excited to have you contribute to this project!
 Follow these simple steps to get started:

 1. **🍴 Fork the Repository**
    - Go to the [repository page](https://github.com/Vishwajith-Shettigar/NextGen).